manogarans/Ex-1-CD-Lab/README.md

 ![Screenshot 2025-04-23 151412](https://github.com/user-attachments/assets/b3de79c0-4869-4db2-8d64-4444edf08afe)

-# RESULT
+# RESULT:
-### The program to implement a symbol table is executed and the output is verified.
+### The program to implement a symbol table is executed and the output is verified .